sumitrac/sumitrac/README.md

 ### Hi there 👋

+I'm Sumitra, a SWE intern at Redfin and a student at Ada Developers Academy(C15.
+I'm a non-profit professional transitioning career in software development.

 <!--
 **sumitrac/sumitrac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.